TopHillRobotics/quadruped-robot-docs/docs/source/navigation.rst

 Source Code Structure
 ===========

-You can find the source code of the SLAM and navigation modules at `GitHub <https://github.com/TopHillRobotics/quadruped-robot/tree/develop/navigation/>`.
+You can find the source code of the SLAM and navigation modules at https://github.com/TopHillRobotics/quadruped-robot/tree/develop/navigation.
 It includes three directories.

 - **sensor_gazebo_plugin** contains the Gazebo plugins of a few widely used sensors.